Renault Trucks Logo

 • The dynamic shape infuses the emblem with visual motion, reflecting the energy of the vehicles

 Despite its minimalism, designers aimed to adhere to a futuristic style, making the diamond pattern look progressive and modern.
 The phrase “RENAULT TRUCKS” placed just below produces the same impression.
-The company name is traditionally divided into two lines and set in an uppercase font, but now the letters lack serifs.
+The company name is traditionally set in two lines and in uppercase, but now the letters lack serifs.

 The absence of decorative elements has improved the readability of the text, while wide letter spacing has added visual lightness.
-The deliberately simple font style evokes a sense of clarity and accessibility, projecting these qualities onto the brand to attract new customers.
+The deliberately simple font style evokes clarity and accessibility, projecting these qualities onto the brand and attracting new customers.
 The black-and-white color scheme also conforms to minimalist principles.
 It is a timeless classic that underscores the automotive manufacturer’s seriousness, professionalism, and business approach.